ozbekburak/estimation-assistant/README.md

 - Timeline
 - Risks and Issues

-**Prompt Creation:** Based on the user's input, the application will create a complete prompt that can be used in an AI-based application to estimate the time and resources needed to complete the task accurately.
+**Prompt Creation:** Based on the user's input, the application will create a complete prompt that can be used in an AI-based application to estimate the time needed to complete the task accurately.

 **Time Estimation:** The prompt created by the application can be used in conjunction with an AI-based application to estimate the time required to complete the task accurately.
-The AI-based application can consider various factors, including complexity, skill level, and resources, to provide an accurate estimate.
+The AI-based application can consider various factors; including complexity, skill level, and resources, to provide an accurate estimate.

-**Pre-prepared Prompt:** The application can also be used with the prepared prompt to estimate the time and resources required to complete the task accurately.
+**Pre-prepared Prompt:** This application can also be used with the prepared prompt to estimate the time and resources required to complete the task.
 The feature of using a pre-prepared prompt with the **"-prompt"** argument can be beneficial in situations where there is an error in the application (because it is saving to file before asking to ChatGPT), or the user needs to use a prompt from their storage.

 - Suppose the user has previously created a prompt for a similar task and stored it on their system.
 In that case, they can use the "-prompt" argument to load the prompt directly into the program, saving time and effort.